iworks/iworks-pwa/readme.txt

 * Updated iWorks Rate to 2.1.0.

 = 1.2.1 (2022-02-16) =
-* Added message when site permalink is "plain" - plugin does not support it.
+* Added a message when site permalink is "plain" - this plugin does not support it.
 * Updated iWorks Options to 2.8.1.

 = 1.2.0 (2022-02-15) =